 Large cell lung cancer is a subtype of non-small cell lung cancer.

 In the past, about 10% of all lung cancers were classified as large cell.
-However, as more exact ways of diagnosing lung cancer have come into use, this percentage is dropping.
-Many lung cancers that would have been considered large cell in the past are now being identified as adenocarcinoma or squamous cell lung cancer.
-Having this additional information is important for choosing treatment options.
+However, as more exact ways of diagnosing lung cancer have come into use, this percentage is dropping to possibly as low as 2%.
+Many lung cancers that would have been considered large cell in the past are now being identified as lung adenocarcinoma or squamous cell lung cancer.
+Having this additional information is important for choosing treatment options.1

 This type of lung cancer can be found anywhere in the lung, although it is more often found in the periphery.
-The majority of large cell lung cancers are found in men.
+The majority of large cell lung cancers are diagnosed in men.1